wpernath/quarkus-worldtour/README.md

 message.hello=Huhu, Quarkus is so coool!
 ```

-And make sure that `hello` and `helloDu` are consuming that property instead of the hard coded string
+And make sure that `hello` and `helloYou` are consuming that property instead of the hard coded string

 See: https://quarkus.io/guides/config-reference